 Contact details are as follows:

 There are branches in most New Zealand regions.
-Consult your local phone book for contact details.
+Consult the Heart Foundation website (‘Find a Branch’) or your local phone book for contact details.